Old Town Road: Certifications

-Old Town Road (feat.
-RM of BTS)

 Other remixes and versions

 The single's second official remix, "Old Town Road (Diplo Remix)", was released on April 29, 2019, with additional production by the American DJ Diplo.
 The country music website, The Boot, described it as a "remix of [a] remix" as it still retained vocals from Billy Ray Cyrus.
 The remix was premiered at Diplo's set for the country music Stagecoach Festival alongside the first-ever live performance of "Old Town Road" by Lil Nas X and Cyrus.
 Just before Lil Nas X and Cyrus' surprise on-stage appearance at Stagecoach 2019, Diplo claimed.
 "Let me tell you, ["Old Town Road" is] a country song."
 The Diplo remix peaked at number 24 on the RMNZ New Zealand Hot Singles chart.
 The remix is included on Diplo's second studio album, Diplo Presents Thomas Wesley, Chapter 1: Snake Oil (2020).

 A third official remix, titled "Old Town Road (Remix)", was released on July 12, 2019.
 It retains Cyrus' guest appearance and adds the American rapper Young Thug and the American singer Mason Ramsey.
 The remix was released in an effort to keep "Old Town Road" at number one on the Billboard Hot 100, as the song was two weeks away from tying for the all-time Hot 100 record held by "One Sweet Day" by Mariah Carey and Boyz II Men and "Despacito" by Luis Fonsi featuring Daddy Yankee; it has since broken that record.
 In an interview with Billboard in March 2019, the producer YoungKio said that he would want Young Thug for a remix of "Old Town Road", saying, "I've listened to every single song of his, and I think he's qualified to do this remix.
 I've listened to Beautiful Thugger Girls, and he has some country vibes on there."
 Young Thug has been previously credited with bringing country trap into the mainstream with his experimental mixtape, Beautiful Thugger Girls (2017).
 Lil Nas X called him a pioneer of bridging the gap between country and trap.